 When a number of shares are put together, it is referred to as stocks.
 Also, shares can have a small value, while stocks typically represent a significant amount of value.

-These are the major stock market and the share market differences.
+These are the major stock market and share market differences.
 Now that you know how the stock market is similar to and different from the share market, trading is even easier.